This article is work in progress. Last update: May 2026.

 North Brabant – The Welcoming South of the Netherlands.

 North Brabant (Noord-Brabant), often simply called Brabant, is a province in the southern Netherlands.
 The capital is ’s-Hertogenbosch (also known as Den Bosch).
 This is an exciting region, full of energy and surprises.
-It’s the birthplace of Vincent van Gogh and Hieronymus Bosch, home to no fewer than four national parks, the spectacular Efteling theme park, and the famously strange border village of Baarle-Nassau.
+It’s the birthplace of Vincent van Gogh and Hieronymus Bosch, home to four national parks, the spectacular Efteling theme park, and the famously strange border village of Baarle-Nassau.

 Brabant is divided into several regions, including De Peel, the Barony, the Kempen, the Brabantse Wal, and Hart van Brabant.